golddogfish/siyuan-gantt/README.md

 ### 4. View Gantt Chart

 - Use toolbar to switch between week/month views
-- Drag color blocks to adjust project timelines
+- **Drag color blocks to adjust timelines** - database auto-syncs
+- **Right-click color blocks to change status** - database auto-syncs
 - Scroll to view more projects

+> ⚠️ **Sync Tip**: If data is not synced, click the ⚙️ button in the top-right corner, then click "Save and Refresh" to reload data.

 ## Configuration